rkaraujo/rka-blog-nextjs/posts/abstract-classes-in-python.md

     pass
 ```

 After having an abstract class, you will want an abstract method.
-For this you use a decorator called @abstractmethod:
+For this you use a decorator called `@abstractmethod`:

 ```
 from abc import ABC, abstractmethod